Everything you need to know

 How do you reach out to us?

 Find us on LinkedIn and Twitter, at events and conferences, or via common friends.
 Become friends with our existing founders.
-As a last resort, you could even write us an email.
+As a last resort, you could even write us an email or fill this form

 When is the best time to reach out to us?